iluwatar/java-design-patterns/multiton/README.md

 ## When to Use the Multiton Pattern in Java

-Use the Multiton pattern when
+Use cases for the Multiton pattern in Java

 * A class must have named instances, but only one instance for each unique key.
 * Global access to these instances is necessary without requiring global variables.